ignaciochemes/SteamID64ToGUID-Discord-Bot/README.md

 ## Prerequisites
 - Have Node.js installed
-- It is necessary to have a MYSQL database.
-Xampp for example.
+- It is necessary to have a MongoDb database.

 > **Note:** If **You Want** can join the support discord.